buildingfirefoxos/site/building-blocks/confirm.md

 ## Confirm

-A confirmation prompt asks the user to take or confirm an action, such as responding to a system event such as asking the user to restart the device after swapping SIM cards, or to ask the user to grant or deny permission to perform a task.
+A confirmation prompt is used to confirm an action or inform the user of an event.
+Confirmation prompts are frequently used to confirm tasks that cannot be undone, such as permanently deleting an item.
+Confirmation prompts are designed to disrupt tasks and, as a result, should be used sparingly.

 > ### Characteristics
-> * Opened from buttons within app content; these buttons are often inside toolbars (for example, the Browser app’s “Share” button).
+> * Confirmation prompts are modal; they occupy the entire screen, and require user input to close them.

+> #### A confirmation prompts consist of:
+> * Title (optional)
-> * Action menus contain one or more items.
+> * Body
-> * Buttons have two states: normal and pressed.
+> * Icon (optional)
-> * These menus expand in height to accomodate their items, to a maximum of the screen’s height.
-Once that maximum height is reached.
+> * A Confirmation input button, whose label can be customized
+> * An optional Cancel input button, whose label can be customized

 ### Default